Reflex syncope: Pathophysiology

 One account for these physiological responses is the Bezold-Jarisch reflex.

 Vasovagal syncope may be part of an evolved response, specifically, the fight-or-flight response.

 Diagnosis

 In addition to the mechanism described above, a number of other medical conditions may cause syncope.
 Making the correct diagnosis for loss of consciousness is difficult.
 The core of the diagnosis of vasovagal syncope rests upon a clear description of a typical pattern of triggers, symptoms, and time course.

 It is pertinent to differentiate lightheadedness, seizures, vertigo, and low blood sugar as other causes.
+Because vasovagal syncope causes brief involuntary muscle spasms, it is often confused with seizure.
+Syncope-induced muscle spasms are brief, with 10 or fewer jerking motions of the limbs.
+In contrast, seizures typically last longer, with 20 or more jerking motions.

 In people with recurrent vasovagal syncope, diagnostic accuracy can often be improved with one of the following diagnostic tests: